top of page

 Therapeutic Riding | Equine Assisted Learning | Para-Dressage | Riding Lessons

-The registration process outlined below is for participants interested in our equine assisted recreation, sport and learning programs.
-If you are specifically interested in equine assisted occupational therapy, see the client intake process in the next section.
-If you're still not sure which program is right for you, don't hesitate to contact us directly with your questions.
+The registration process outlined below is for participants interested in our equine-assisted recreation, sport and learning programs.
+See the client intake process in the next section if you are interested in equine-assisted occupational therapy.
+If you're unsure which program is right for you, please get in touch with us directly.

-The main objectives in equine assisted recreation, sport and learning programs are to learn horse related abilities such as riding, horsemanship, and general equestrian skills.
-See below for some auxiliary benefits to equine assisted programs at our centre:
+The main objectives of equine-assisted recreation, sport and learning programs are to learn horse-related abilities such as riding, horsemanship, and general equestrian skills.
+See below for some auxiliary benefits to equine-assisted programs at our centre:

 • Development of muscle strength and flexibility